virtua-ai/entry-task/frontend-developer.md

-# Yottly Frontend Entry Task
+# Frontend Developer Entry Task

 The goal of the task is to implement a simple single page application.
 This application will react to user input, then load some data from public API and display results.